Samuel Wescott

-Samuel Wescott was the tenth Mayor of Jersey City.
+Samuel Wescott was an American politician.
+He was the tenth Mayor of Jersey City.
 He succeeded David Stout Manners.
 Wescott served a single term from May 4, 1857 to May 2, 1858.
 He was succeeded by Dudley S. Gregory.
 Wescott served in the New Jersey State Senate from 1860 to 1862.

 Wescott incorporated the "Mutual Benefit Life and Insurance Company of the County of Hudson" in 1860.
 His partners included Dudley S. Gregory, John Van Vorst, Edmund Kingsland, Garret Sip, John M. Cornelison, Hery F. Cox, Peter Bentley, Augustus A. Hardenburgh, and Jonathan D. Miller.